 Important Updates in June 2019

 While most of the content in this post should still be relevant, there will be some differences between my skills measured checklist and the skills measured in this updated version of the exam.
+Make sure you read the full change document before you start studying.

 Preparing for Microsoft Exam DP-200: Implementing an Azure Data Solution